GameDevHobby/gamedevhobby.github.io/content/posts/120525-filling-the-void/index.md

 **What’s Happening Behind the Scenes**

-Early on, rooms in CloneStation were just bland rectangles—big, empty spaces with the occasional random box plopped in.
+Early on, rooms in Clone Station were just bland rectangles—big, empty spaces with the occasional random box plopped in.
 It worked... but it wasn’t fun.
 So I set out to give these rooms more personality and gameplay flavor.

 {{< youtubeLite id="BL15pQtIJak" >}}

 To make spaces more visually and structurally interesting, I started by experimenting with new room shapes: **circular arenas**, **donut-shaped chambers**, and **wider hallways** to break up the rhythm.
 These instantly made the layout feel less predictable.